rabbitsf/yyTTS/README.md

 - File modification dates tracking
 - Content preview in file list

+### 🌐 WiFi Upload Server (NEW!)
+- **Create files from any computer** on your local network
+- Built-in HTTP server accessible via web browser
+- Upload text content from desktop/laptop computers
+- Create folders and organize files remotely
+- Persistent server - stays on even when navigating away or device is locked
+- Simple web interface - no additional software needed
+- Real-time status updates on uploads

 ### 🎨 Beautiful UI
 - Modern gradient design with smooth animations
 - Clean and intuitive interface